legitbs/cgc-docs/source/cgc-release-documentation/newsletter/ipc.html.md

 ---
-title: CGC Newsletter 1
+title: "News Letter 1: IPC"
 ---
-# CGC News Letter 1.0

 ## Introduction

 ## Background

 One of many challenges in building a representative platform for performing security research is mimicking real world challenges while reducing the barrier to entry.

 One area of research that is oft discussed is inter-process communication